tbanel/uniline/docs/index.md

 # Hydra or Transient?

-Casual usage of `Uniline` should be easy: just move the point, and lines are traced.
+The basic usage of `Uniline` should be easy: just move the point, and lines are traced.
+Change brush to draw thicker lines.

 More complex actions are summoned by the `<insert>` key, with or without selection.
 This is a single key to remember.
 Then a textual menu is